Is Udemy Worth it? Pros and Cons For Creatives

-It’s no secret that Udemy is one of the most popular online learning platforms out there, but is Udemy worth it for creatives?
+It’s no secret that Udemy is one of the most popular online learning platforms out there, boasting 79 million students, 75000+ instructors, and a staggering 250,000 video courses, but is Udemy worth it for artists and creatives?
 Is it good value for money?

 Udemy courses are worth it when you buy their top courses at huge discounts.
 Regular sales are a feature of Udemy, often up to 90% off.
-New customers are always offered cheap deals and returning customers can fool Udemy into offering more discounts by using an incognito window.
+New customers are always offered cheap deals.

-In this Udemy review, I’ll explain the pros and cons and how it compares with 3 of its rivals.
-Let’s start.
+In this Udemy review, I’ll explain the pros and cons so you can decide for yourself.

 What is Udemy?